 So it’s the small, minor movements that make the difference between hitting the center of a seam at thirty-five feet, or hitting the edge of it.
-What’s more, that’s the difference between catching a trout, or striking out and wondering if there’s any fish holding under that seam in the first place.
+What’s more, it’s the difference between catching a trout, or striking out and wondering if there’s any fish holding under that seam in the first place.
 Accuracy matters.
 And more than anything else, it’s the fine motions of the rod tip that determine our fate.

 I say fine motions.
 They are slight.
 An extra inch drifted to the side, just after the power stroke of the cast, may well end up pushing the fly an extra foot to the right, as the slight motions of the rod tip are amplified over distance.